 Continuing Care and Levels of Treatment

-At Red River Hospital, we begin planning for the discharge process the moment our patients enter the hospital.
+At Red River Hospital, we begin planning for the discharge process the moment our patients enter our treatment center.
 This plan is consistently reviewed and updated throughout the individual’s stay so that when the time for discharge arrives the patient is already set up for the next step in his or her recovery process.
 We believe that aftercare is a major part of every person’s treatment, so we ensure that the unique needs of each individual will be cared for, whether that be a step down into our partial hospitalization program (PHP) or our intensive outpatient program (IOP), or being provided with referrals for traditional outpatient services.
-For patients who require a structured plan in order to return to life’s daily routines, Red River offers an outpatient program, Pathways, which provides onsite therapy, coping skills training, and supervised medication management.
+For patients who require a structured plan in order to return to life’s daily routines, Red River offers an outpatient option, Pathways, which provides onsite therapy, coping skills training, and supervised medication management.
 Whatever your needs may be, our caring and compassionate staff will make sure that you are comfortable and confident as you embark on your next stage of recovery.

 Serving TX and OK for Over 40 Years